Articles LaTeX math mode

 $\Gamma, \Delta, \Theta, \Lambda, \Xi, \Pi, \Sigma, \Phi, \Psi, \Omega$

-% Common mathematical symbols
+% Common symbols

 $\infty, \partial, \nabla, \forall, \exists, \in, \subset, \cup, \cap$